dstackai/dstack/docs/docs/guides/dev-environments.md

 - `notebook` – Jupyter notebook

 [//]: # (TODO [TASK]: Use content tabs to show multiple examples - requires fixing CSS styles)

-If you use this configuration, `dstack` sets up the IDE automatically, forwards its port to your local machine and prints the URL to access it in the output.

 #### Connecting via SSH